-My research has been published or is forthcoming in the Journal of Politics, Party Politics, Conflict Management and Peace Science, Post-Soviet Affairs, and The Cambridge Handbook of Implicit Bias and Racism.
+My research has been published or is forthcoming in the Journal of Politics, Public Opinion Quarterly, Party Politics, Conflict Management and Peace Science, Post-Soviet Affairs, and The Cambridge Handbook of Implicit Bias and Racism.
 The paper on the centrality of racial and ethnic partisan sorting for affective polarization in American politics co-authored with Nicholas Valentino won the 2018 Best Paper in Political Behavior award by the Midwest Political Science Association.
 My full CV can be accessed here.

 My core interests are in the area of political cognition, i.e. in the way individuals acquire, process, store, and apply information about government policies, political parties, and candidates running for offices.
-In my dissertation, I explore how individual differences in perceptions (or schemas) about immigrants affect immigration policy preferences in the United States and Britain.
+In my dissertation, I explore how individual differences in beliefs (or schemas) about immigrants affect immigration policy preferences in the United States and Britain.
 More detailed information about my dissertation is available here.